sassafrastech/gather-docs/_includes/faqs/pricing.md

 #### Why should we pay?

-Communities deserve great software, and great software is expensive to build and maintain.
+Communities deserve great tech, and great tech is expensive to build and maintain.
 See the [pricing/sustainability](/pricing) page for more detail.

 #### Will Gather still be around in 5 years?